 The Founders of Kent: Starting From Scratch on the Colonial Frontier

 In the early 1700s, the northwest corner of the colony of Connecticut was often described as a “howling wilderness.”
-But in spite of that reputation, western migration by European settlers from central, eastern and southern Connecticut began to pick up steam.
-Lured by the thought of large tracts of land of their own, and undoubtedly the possibility of much needed iron ore, these intrepid people packed up all their worldly goods and headed for the Litchfield Hills.
+But in spite of that reputation, western migration by European settlers from central, eastern, and southern Connecticut began to pick up steam.
+Lured by the thought of large tracts of land of their own, and undoubtedly the possibility of much-needed iron ore, these intrepid people packed up all their worldly goods and headed for the Litchfield Hills.

 In March of 1738, the land that became Kent was divided up and auctioned off to the settlers, and also to speculators who saw it as a chance to make a quick “quid” (the US dollar being unknown at the time).
 The richest of these settlers were known as Proprietors, who, by colonial custom, set up and controlled both the town government and the church.

-They followed a standard pattern for establishing a town: they elected representatives to the colony’s General Assembly, appointed town leaders such as selectmen and town clerk, assigned official jobs such as fence viewer and tithing man, set aside lands for a school and a church meeting house and hired a minister.
+They followed a standard pattern for establishing a town: they elected representatives to the colony’s General Assembly, appointed town leaders such as selectmen and town clerks, assigned official jobs such as fence viewer and tithing man, and set aside lands for a school and a church meeting house and hired a minister.
 Once they had achieved all of those goals, including the required successful engagement of a minister, the Assembly gave them an official town patent.

 In most histories of early New England towns, the Proprietors hog the spotlight – no younger brothers, no wives, no children.
 One goal of this exhibit is to bring those important supporting actors to the front of the stage in order to learn more about the founding families of our town.